-SECTION 1 Introduction 118 Section 1.1 Use this chapter together with other materials that explain your drug coverage 118 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 119 Section 2.1 What are the drug payment stages for RiverSpring MAP (HMO D-SNP) members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 120 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") 120 Section 3.2 Help us keep our information about your drug payments up to date 120 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs 121 Section 4.1 You stay in the Deductible Stage until you have paid \$435 for your dru gs121 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 122 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one- month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 123 Section 5.4 A table that shows your costs for a long-term (31-day) supply of a drug.
-Section 5.5 You stay in the Initial Coverage Stage until your \$4,020 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs of generic drugs OR the plan provides some drug coverage 126 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350 h Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drug s.
-127 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs 128 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 128
+SECTION 1 Introduction118 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs 119 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for RiverSpring MAP (HMO D-SNP) members?
+119 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in120 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date 120 SECTION 4 During the Deductible Stage, you pay the full cost of your drugs121 Section 4.1 You stay in the Deductible Stage until you have paid \$435 for your drugs121 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug 122 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term (31-day) supply of a drug 124 Section 5.5 You stay in the Initial Coverage Stage until your \$4,020 125 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs of generic drugs OR the plan provides some drug coverage 126 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs.
+127 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs128 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year

-SECTION 8 Additional benefits information 129 Section 8.1 Our plan offers additional benefits 129 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them 129 Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 9.2 You may want to call us at Member Services before you get a vaccination on131
+Coverage for RiverSpring MAP (HMO D-SNP) at you pay for your Part D prescription drugs 117 SECTION 8 Additional benefits information 129 Section 8.1 Our plan offers additional benefits 129 SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them1 129 Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 129